 Distributed practice involves practising the same thing:

-Distributed practice is not reviewing chapter 1 on Monday, chapter 2 Tuesday etc.
+Therefore, distributed practice is not the same as reviewing topic one on Monday, topic 2 on Tuesday etc. as the topics are changing.

 Distributed practice also involves no more work than massed practice.